thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 _________________________________________________________________
 ```

-The final activation layer (not including the softmax) is `conv_pw_13_relu`, so we'll include all the layers up to that:
+What we're looking for is the final `Activation` layer that is not softmax ([softmax is the activation](https://en.wikipedia.org/wiki/Softmax_function) used to boil the predictions down to one of a thousand categories).
+That layer is `conv_pw_13_relu`.
+We return a pretrained model that includes everything up to that activation layer:

 ```
 function buildPretrainedModel() {
   return loadMobilenet().then(mobilenet => {
     const layer = mobilenet.getLayer('conv_pw_13_relu');
-    return tf.model({inputs: mobilenet.inputs, outputs: layer.output});
+    return tf.model({
+      inputs: mobilenet.inputs,
+      outputs: layer.output,
     });
+  });
 }
 ```

-Let's write a function to loop through all images and return a Promise that resolves when they are all loaded.
+Let's write a function to loop through an array of images and return a Promise that resolves when they load.

 ```
 function loadImages(images, pretrainedModel) {